hatari/hatari/readme.txt

  3.1) WinUAE and "old" UAE CPU cores

-By default Hatari is built with the "old" UAE CPU core used in the earlier Hatari releases, but the new v1.5 supports also new & experimental WinUAE CPU core which offers better cycle accuracy (especially for Falcon emulation) and in future also some potential extra features like MMU support.
+By default Hatari is built with the "old" UAE CPU core used in the earlier Hatari releases, but versions starting from v1.5 support also new & experimental WinUAE CPU core which offers more cycle accurate 030 & DSP emulation and from v1.6 onwards also working 030 MMU emulation.

 The WinUAE CPU core can be enabled by toggling the ENABLE_WINUAE_CPU variable in the Hatari CMake configuration (e.g. with the interactive